Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Introduction

-In Section \ref{sec:model} and Section \ref{sec:eqfree} we apply the convergence results to study a traffic modeling problem that fits perfectly into the framework of equation-free analysis: a large number of cars (the microscopic particles) on a circular road that interact with each other, resulting in so-called phantom jams moving slowly along the road against the direction of traffic, \ie forming a traveling wave at the macroscopic level.
+In Section \ref{sec:model} and Section \ref{sec:eqfree} we apply the implicit coarse time stepper to a traffic modeling problem that fits into the framework of equation-free analysis: a large number of cars (the microscopic particles) on a circular road that interact with each other, resulting in so-called phantom jams moving slowly along the road against the direction of traffic, \ie forming a traveling wave at the microscopic level.